jasoncdavis/SSH2Influx/README.md

                            Device group from optionsconfig.yaml (default of "device_inventory") -f frequency, --frequency frequency
-                           Frequency (in seconds) to repeat collection (default of 300 seconds)
+                           Frequency (in seconds) to repeat collection (default of 300 seconds) -t threads, --threads threads
+                           Thread count to use with collection (default of 1)
 ```

 Debug mode (-p or --debug) is optional.
 Providing the parameter file is required.
 Providing the polling frequency is optional, but defaults to every 5 minutes.
+Providing the thread count is optional, but default to 1 thread.

 An example of usage with the provided [examples/sample-single.yaml](./examples/sample-single.yml) parameters file follows.